 In the modern sales game, a vendor must nail two things: 1) Timing (knowing when to reach out, and 2) Expertise (demonstrating their expert status on a prospect’s current environment, pain points, and initiatives).
 Going into a call without these two key components is a waste of time for both the prospect and the seller.

 Be the first to know about Triggers happening at your target accounts.
-These triggers are strong indicators that an organization is willing, able and ready to purchase.
+These scoops are strong indicators that an organization is willing, able and ready to purchase.
 When you make your initial touch, speak directly to your prospect’s needs with insight into their current technology stack and upcoming initiatives as well as a clear understanding of where they sit within the department.

 THESE COMPANIES ALL HAD HUGE LEADERSHIP CHANGES: